welbornprod/colrc/doc_deps/tool.md

 # Tool {#tool}
-# ColrC Tool
+# About

-The ColrC repo includes the "ColrC Tool", which is a program that colorizes text from the command line.
+The ColrC repo includes the "**ColrC Tool**", which is a program that colorizes text from the command line.
 It offers all of the important features from the [original colr tool](https://pypi.org/project/colr), but operates *much* faster because it was written in a compiled language.
 You can have both of these installed at the same time.
 The ColrC version is known as `colrc`, where the original is known as `colr`.

+If you would like to use the ColrC tool, you will have to \subpage tool_building "build it".

-It can be used in shell scripts or as a standalone application in a variety of ways.
+The ColrC tool can be used in shell scripts or as a standalone application in a variety of ways.
 Long options are used in the examples, but they all have a single-letter short form as well: